rougier/CNCC-2020/README.md

 and the resolution of a system of linear equations.
 Exercises will be given for the next lesson.

+#### Differential Equations

-**April 12, 2019 (9:30-11:30)** **Differential Equations.** We'll first correct exercises from the previous lesson then we'll cover first-order differential equations (that can for example describe the evolution of a membrane potential).
+We'll first correct exercises from the previous lesson then we'll cover first-order differential equations (that can for example describe the evolution of a membrane potential).
 We'll see how to analyze and solve such equation.
 Exercises will be given for the next lesson.

+#### Signal Processing

-**April 26, 2019 (9:30-11:30)** **Signal Processing.** We'll first correct exercises from the previous lesson then we'll explain first what is the Fourier transform that is ubiquituous in signal processing, what is spectral analysis and how to compute correlation in order to reveal similarity between signals.
+We'll first correct exercises from the previous lesson then we'll explain first what is the Fourier transform that is ubiquituous in signal processing, what is spectral analysis and how to compute correlation in order to reveal similarity between signals.
 Instruction on how to install Python on your machine will be given.

 ### Main course